scotthmccoy/scotthmccoy.github.io/_posts/2021-11-15-viewmodel-formality-in-swiftui.md

 * There is not a loss of testability.
 The View Struct may be instantiated with a Mock of DataProvider.
 * So long as model objects are value types (structs) instead of reference types (classes), letting the View directly access a model struct results in little threat of accidental state manipulation.

 I find that the simpler a View is the less utility there is in having a formal ViewModel.
 For example, a typical RowView doesn’t deal with dynamic data or respond to user interaction.
 Since these are the services a ViewModel would provide, it doesn’t need one, formal or otherwise.
-In fact, while I can think of some use cases where a formal View Model might be a nice-to-have (say, a View that ) I can’t think of a use case where a formal ViewModel would actually be required to make MVVM work.
+In fact, while I can think of some use cases where a formal View Model might be a nice-to-have (say, a multipurpose View that can behave differently depending on which ViewModel it is used with) I can’t think of a use case where a formal ViewModel would actually be *required* to make MVVM work.

 It does take some added coding discipline to make sure that UI events are properly sent through a func defined on the view struct before being passed to a Model service, but I feel like this added discipline requirement is a small price to pay for a much more streamlined experience.